Jarnomer/Hive42/README.md

 # Hive42

-Welcome to the landing page of all my 42 projects.
+Welcome to the `WIP` landing page of all my 42 projects.
 Created between 09-2023 - 03-2025 at Hive Helsinki.

 If you are interested in error testers for your `pipex`, `so_long` or `cub3D`, you can find them `here`.